-Arrangement for sales or solicitation through regular channels must be made with the Office for Business and Finance or the vice president of Student Affairs (if a student group is petitioning).
+Arrangement for sales or solicitation through regular channels must be made with the Office for Business and Finance or the Dean of Students (if a student group is petitioning).
 Where such authorization is granted, the general policy is to require the payment of some amount to the University for the privileges accorded.